benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 Disclaimer:

 ***I do not hold any guarantees that this will work for you, its just the documented process I took to upgrade my firmware on my Bitron Funkstik BV AV2010/10.***
-  ***Anything you decide to follow in the document, you do at your own risk.
-At your own consequences.
-THIS IS MY PUBLIC PERSONAL GUIDE, I AM NOT RESPONSIBLE ***
+***Anything you decide to follow in this document, you do at your own risk.
+At your own consequence.
+THIS IS MY PUBLIC PERSONAL GUIDE FOR PERSONAL USE, I AM NOT RESPONSIBLE FOR ANY DAMAGE INCURRED IF YOU FOLLOW ANY OF THE BELOW INSTRUCTIONS.***

 METHOD:
 I downloaded Elelabs flashing script for EMBER chipsets to check the firmware versions from here: